100Automations/Website/_guides/writing-short-descriptions-for-automations.md

 display: true
 category: 1
 ---
-# Write a Short Narrative Description about Your Automation

 You will need to write a short description about your automation so that people will understand what it is about and why it's valuable.

 ## Uses: